robertwwalker/academic-mymod/content/home/about.md

 +++

-# Biography
+# About me...

-Robert W. Walker is Associate Professor of Quantitative Methods in the Atkinson Graduate School of Management at Willamette University.
-His research interests include panel/cross-sectional time series data, causal inference in observed populations (joint with Tim Johnson), political economy, and general applied statistics and statistical computing.
-He is also appointed Honorary Instructor at the University of Essex to lecture annually in the Essex Summer School in Social Science Data Analysis.
-He has held previous appointments at Dartmouth College, Harvard University, Texas A&M University, Washington University in Saint Louis, and Rice University.
-With Curt Signorino and Muhammet Bas, he was awarded the Warren Miller Prize for *Statistical Backwards Induction* for the best article in *Political Analysis*.
+I am an Associate Professor of Quantitative Methods in the Atkinson Graduate School of Management at Willamette University.
+My research interests include panel/cross-sectional time series data, causal inference in observed populations (joint with Tim Johnson), political economy, and general applied statistics and statistical computing.
+I am also an Honorary Instructor at the University of Essex where I lecture annually in the Essex Summer School in Social Science Data Analysis.
+I have held previous appointments at Dartmouth College, Harvard University, Texas A&M University, Washington University in Saint Louis, and Rice University.
+With Curt Signorino and Muhammet Bas, I was awarded the Warren Miller Prize for *Statistical Backwards Induction* for the best article in *Political Analysis*.

-Of greatest import, he is married to the love of his life, is a proud father to two wonderful sons, likes the Pacific Northwest, and, to keep things in balance, is a lifelong [Arsenal](http://www.arsenal.co.uk/) fan.
+Of greatest import, I am married to the love of his life, am the proud father of two wonderful sons, like the Pacific Northwest, and, to keep things in balance, am a lifelong [Arsenal](http://www.arsenal.co.uk/) fan.